In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 To help you answer these questions honestly, it’s always worth reaching out to others in your field — people who may be experts in your industry, or have been in your shoes before.

-The key thing is to look at your business idea from a wide variety of angles and to keep refining it until it’s truly workable — and bulletproof.
+Ultimately, the key thing is to look at your business idea from a wide variety of angles and to keep refining it until it’s truly workable — and bulletproof.

 Remember: most successful businesses solve a problem